gerazov/prosodeep/website/content/pages/code.md

 - [matplotlib](http://matplotlib.org/) -- for result plotting, and
 - [seaborn](http://seaborn.pydata.org/) -- for plotting histograms.

-Finally, the whole code has been licensed as [free software](http://fsf.org/) with a [GNU General Public License v3](http://www.gnu.org/licenses/).
-The code can be found on GitHub: <https://github.com/gerazov/prosodeep>
+Finally, the whole code is licensed as [free software](http://fsf.org/) with a [GNU General Public License v3](http://www.gnu.org/licenses/).
+The code can be found

 # Modules